Uniswap/docs/SDK_versioned_docs/version-3.0.0/subgraph/subgraph-example.md

 ### General Swap Data

-To query data about a particular swap, input the transaction hash + "#" + the index in the swaps the transaction array.
-Reference for the full [swap schema](https://github.com/Uniswap/v3-subgraph/blob/main/schema.graphql#L353).
+To query data about a particular swap, input the transaction hash + "#" + the index in the swaps the transaction array.R This is the reference for the full [swap schema](https://github.com/Uniswap/v3-subgraph/blob/main/schema.graphql#L353).

 This query fetches data about the sender, receiver, amounts, transaction data, and timestamp for a particular swap.